pagkly/Zed/Investopedia4/Voluntary Export Restraint (VER) Definition.md

 With functioning VERs, producers in the importing country experience an increase in well-being as there is decreased competition, which should result in higher prices, profits, and employment.

-These benefits to producers and the labor market, however, come with some notable caveats.
+These benefits to producers and the [[Labor Market|labor market]], however, come with some notable caveats.
 VERs reduce national welfare by creating negative trade effects, negative [[consumption distortions]](https://www.investopedia.com/terms/m/marketdistortion.asp), and negative production distortions.

 ## Example of a Voluntary Export Restraint (VER)